 Coloring book

 Want both the Filipino and English translations of the Baybayin in the infographics?
 Find them in “How to Make Tablea Baybayin Coloring Book”.
 A great way to get kids and adults learning about Baybayin, Tagalog, and Filipino food!
-Get it by becoming a Hi-res Digital Art Patron!
+Get it at the Filipino Food Art Gumroad shop!

 More links